zacharlie/spatial-dbstack/README.md

 - Uptime Kuma (personal uptime robot)
 - pg_featureserv (OGC features API for everything in the publish schema)
 - pg_tileeserv (Vector tiles for everything in the publish schema)
-- Graphana (with prometheus and loki)
+- Grafana (with prometheus and loki)
 - Filebrowser (for file uploads and management)

 ## More services